Spectral-partitioned Kohn-Sham density functional theory: sp DFT Derivation

 \subsection{Ensemble Kohn-Sham density functional theory}

-Consider a many-electron system in an external ionic potential $\hat{V}_{ie}(\{{\bf R}\})$, with the nuclei residing on sites $\{{\bf R}\}$ in a periodic supercell.
+Consider a many-electron system in an external ionic potential $\hat{V}_{ie}(\{{\bf R}\})$, with the nuclei at positions $\{{\bf R}\}$ in a periodic array of unit cells each containing $N_{at}$ atoms in a volume $\Omega$.
 Ensemble Kohn-Sham DFT maps this system onto a reference system of non-interacting electrons in an external self-consistent potential $\hat{V}_{KS}$.
 The state of the non-interacting system is completely described by the ensemble density operator $\hat{\rho}$, whose real-space representation is the density matrix $\rho({\bf r'},{\bf r})$ defined as

-where the ${\bf k}$-index enumerates Bloch wave vectors, $\psi_{{\bf k}n}({\bf r})$ are the KS wavefunctions, and $f_{{\bf k}n}$ are occupation probabilities required to be positive definite, $f_{{\bf k}n} \ge 0$, and are derived from ensemble statistics, as will be shown below.
-The charge density $n({\bf r})$ is obtained as diagonal elements of the DM
+where the ${\bf k}$-index enumerates $N_{BZ}$ Bloch wave vectors on a uniform grid spanning the first BZ, $n$ enumerates bands, $\psi_{{\bf k}n}({\bf r})$ are the KS wavefunctions, and $f_{{\bf k}n}$ are occupation probabilities required to be non-negative, $f_{{\bf k}n} \ge 0$, and are derived from ensemble statistics, as shown below.
+The discrete grid of Bloch wave vectors derives from the Born von Karman (BvK) boundary condition on the wavefunctions.
+Within the BvK supercell, every pair of Bloch wavefunctions with wave vectors ${\bf k} \ne {\bf k'}$ are orthogonal.
+Furthermore, finite systems can be represented with periodic boundary conditions in the limit of vanishing density of ions in each unit cell.

+In the following, the domain of all integrals is the unit cell volume $\Omega$ unless otherwise specified.
+Also, we define the Bloch wavefunctions as